-How to Add a PayPal Payment Form in WordPress (Step by Step)
+- How to Add a PayPal Payment Form in WordPress

 How to Add a PayPal Payment Form in WordPress

-There are many WordPress PayPal plugins available in the market that lets you add a payment button or order form on your site.
+There are many WordPress PayPal plugins available on the market that let you add a payment button or order form to your site.

-WPForms is the best drag-and-drop form builder plugin for WordPress used by over 5 million websites.
-It lets you create a simple billing or order form without the need for a full-fledged WooCommerce store or shopping cart plugin.
+It’s the best drag-and-drop form builder plugin for WordPress, used by over 6 million websites.
+WPForms lets you create a simple billing or order form without the need for a full-fledged WooCommerce store or shopping cart plugin.

-We recommend using WPForms because it lets you accept both PayPal and credit cards in the same form through their integration with credit card services like Stripe, Square, and Authorize.net.
+We recommend using it because it allows you to accept PayPal and credit card payments in the same form, thanks to its integration with services like Stripe, Square, and Authorize.net.

-Note: You can also WPForms Lite which is completely free.
-However, you’ll need the pro plan of the plugin to unlock the PayPal addon and Order Form template.
+Note: WPForms Lite is completely free.
+However, you’ll need the pro plan of the plugin to unlock the PayPal add-on and Order Form template.

-Next, go to the WPForms » Addons page from the WordPress dashboard.
-Here, you need to install the PayPal Standard addon.
+Next, let’s go to the WPForms » Addons page from the WordPress dashboard.
+Here, you’ll install the PayPal Standard add-on.

 Once you’ve done that, it’s time to create your payment form.